A set of nearly good real numbers to specify the ground states associated with a Hamiltonian containing non-commutable terms and the effect of the odd-channel of a pair of different bosons emerging in multi-species systems: Features of the ground state obtained via numerical calculation

 Comparing Tab.\ref{tab5} with Tab.\ref{tab3}, we found that a positive $b'$ would lead to a broader width.
-However, we know from Tab.\ref{tab6} that there is still a region in the parameter space where the intervals remain narrow when the particle numbers are larger (say, the region in the neighborhood of the point with $d'=2$, $b'=+1$, and $a'<a'_4=0.838$).
+However, we know from Tab.\ref{tab6} that there is still a region in the parameter space where the intervals remain narrow when the particle numbers are larger (say, for the case with $d'=2$, $b'=+1$, and $i=4$ given in Tab.\ref{tab6}).